-Use this IDeal Account Discovery Spreadsheet and populate with your top 50 clients, including information like Company Name, City, State, Zip & Website.
+Populate your top 50 clients, including information like Company Name, City, State, Zip & Website.
 Next, append missing demographic attributes like SIC Code, NAICS Code, Sales Volume, Employee Count & Year Established.
 This information can be located using a free tool like Manta’s “Find a Business.”
 Then, view the charts and graphs sheet to easily identify trends and anomalies in your top 50 clients.
 Share the report with your team to draw conclusions, formulate decisions and build your IDeal Account Profile.
 Finally, take that profile to a marketing partner to pull account reach reports and lists to see how many accounts match your IDeal Account Profile.
 PRO TIP: Authorized list reseller marketing partners not only know the best data source to pull your specific data but also can save you more money than buying directly from an online broker.

 At the end of the day, business-to-business sales is still a people-to-people business!
 Now that you have your IDeal Account Profile, to relevantly market, you need to identify and document the demographic & psychographic commonalities of the people that hold the power to use you.

-Use this Persona Profile Report Spreadsheet and only populate with the personas that match your IDeal Account Profile.
+Populate the personas that match your IDeal Account Profile.
 Next, think about the specific buyer or decision-maker at each account.
 Document their demographic info like Age, Gender, Job Title & Level of Education.
 Then, document their psychographic info like Channel Preference, Purchasing Goals, Value Propositions & Unique Selling Propositions that got them to choose you.
 Finally, marry your IDeal Account Profile with the demographic information, and give it to a marketing partner to pull lead reach reports for available email records, as well as audience counts on Facebook & LinkedIn.
 Take the psychographic information and use it to craft messaging standards that speak to your target audience and begin implementing it in your sales & marketing efforts.